Cabrini Foundation Funds Nutritional Empowerment Program Through D'Youville Hub

 For more information about this requirement visit CDR's website.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who successfully complete the ACEND-accredited combined BS+MS degree in nutrition and dietetics program at D'Youville are eligible to apply to take the CDR credentialing exam to become an RDN.

+It is ACEND's considered opinion that the program is designed and does meet all state dietetics licensure and certification laws as some states may interpret their statutes differently.
 In most states, graduates also must obtain licensure or certification to practice.
 For more information about state licensure requirements, visit the Commission on Dietetic Registration website.

 For more information about educational pathways to become a RDN, visit the Academy of Nutrition and Dietetics website.